hak5/lanturtle-modules/wiki/index.md

 ---

 ##Purchase
-* The USB Rubber Ducky is available from [The HakShop](http://www.hakshop.com/lanturtle).
+* The Hak5 LAN Turtle is available from [The HakShop](http://www.hakshop.com/lanturtle).

 ---